cipherstash/vitaminc/packages/protected/README.md

 });
 ```

 Current version: 0.1.0-pre

 ## CipherStash

-VitaminC is brought to you by the team at [CipherStash](https://cipherstash.com).
+Vitamin C is brought to you by the team at [CipherStash](https://cipherstash.com).

 License: MIT